 While it isn’t a contractual requirement in every instance, most clients will specify that it’s required in their contracts before working with you.

-In the vast majority of cases, holding £1,000,000 Professional Indemnity will meet the contractual requirements of your client and be sufficient to cover the potential exposure of the work you are completing.
-However, it is important to check the terms of your contract and consider the size of a claim that could be made against you if something were to go wrong – especially if you are working highly specialised roles and industries or working on high value projects.
+In the vast majority of cases, holding £1,000,000 of professional indemnity insurance will meet the contractual requirements of your client and be sufficient to cover the potential exposure of the work you are completing.
+However, it is important to check the terms of your contract and consider the size of a claim that could be made against you if something were to go wrong – especially if you are working highly specialised roles and industries or working on high-value projects.

 Some other articles you might find useful:

-Yes!
-If you’re a freelancer, contractor, or small business owner, Crunch can provide business insurance tailored to you, including up to £1 million Professional Indemnity cover (excess of £500).
+If you’re a freelancer, contractor, or small business owner, Crunch can help you find business insurance tailored to you.